azagoruyko/colliders/README.md

 ## How to run
 #### Compile C++ plugin for Maya version you want.
 You need Visual Studio and CMake to do this.
-You can find precompiled plugins for Maya in *plugins* folder.

 #### Python script to create Bell Collider node with some bell rings.
 ```python